 Every day should be a ‘holiday/reason/opportunity’ to celebrate love!
 And April 18th is my family ‘s special holiday to honor and celebrate all the love in our life🎉

 OK- full disclosure (it’s not a secret) I love to celebrate!
 Who doesn’t love a good celebration?
-Well, I’ve loved to celebrate “the little things” for a long time now, before I even knew about all those “National Holidays” (I found out about those a few years ago and have been celebrating THAT MUCH MORE, ever since.
-I never told anyone but about 4 years ago I even submitted an application for LOVE DAY to be a National Holiday… still waiting for that to happen).
+Well, I’ve loved to celebrate “the little things” for a long time now, before I even knew about all those “National Holidays” (I found out about those several years ago and have been celebrating THAT MUCH MORE, ever since.
+I never told anyone, but a few years ago I even submitted an application for LOVE DAY to be a National Holiday… still waiting for that to happen).
 I’m pretty sure my love of celebrating started in my childhood.
-Being Hispanic and growing up with the beautiful culture… they like to PARTY!
+Being Hispanic and growing up with the beautiful culture – they like to PARTY!
 Fiestas for birthdays, all the cousins birthdays, Sundays, rites of passages (Quinceaneras), because it’s Friday, and on and on and on.
 AND my Mom always threw the best birthday parties for us too.
-So growing up with all those celebrations imprinted my heart and has continued to grow.
-So this is how R Love Day celebration was born…
+So growing up with all those celebrations imprinted my heart, has continued to grow.
+This is how R Love Day celebration was born…

 It was a beautiful spring day in Chico, California, 2006.
-Life was great – my husband and I were newlyweds, I was going to graduate college with honors the next month (the first one in my family on BOTH sides – talk about a party!) and we had just found out we were pregnant.
+Life was great – my husband and I were newlyweds, I was going to graduate college with honors the next month (the first one to graduate from a university from BOTH sides of my family – talk about a party!) and we had just found out we were pregnant.
 I went to check the mail and something really weird happened… we received 3 cards from different people for different things, all full of love!
 As I read the cards, I felt so overwhelmed with love and gratitude.

 - My sweet friend, who was one of my bridesmaids, and old San Diego roomie, had mailed us a lovely card with great pictures she took from our wedding!